NEU-DSG/word-vector-interface/components.md

 * reads the JSON catalog to determine which word embedding models to load;
 * loads those models, as well as their titles and descriptions;
-* constructs the skeleton web page, including any links to web assets that the browser should use;
+* constructs a skeleton web page, including any links to [web assets](./#web-assets) that the browser should use;
 * lays out the form controls for each WVI tab (“Home”, “Compare”, etc.);
 * defines what happens when someone changes a setting or types in a query;
-* opens up access to the web application at the computer’s port 3939 ([localhost:3939](http://localhost:3939)); and
+* opens up access to the web application at port 3939 on the computer’s network ([localhost:3939](http://localhost:3939)); and
-* performs queries for users on request.
+* transforms data from the models into HTML.

 ## Word embedding models